 You can also ask influencers if they’re willing to publish your guest posts on their websites (if they have a decent domain authority).
 This can drive high organic traffic to your website and benefit your SEO efforts.
 A major challenge in influencer marketing, however, is to find relevant influencers.
 Nearly 68% of companies find it difficult to identify and connect with relevant influencers.
 Josie Maran Cosmetics teamed up with Kira Paran, a micro-influencer with 56K followers on Instagram, to promote their brand.
 The post gained 555 likes and many positive comments.

 Are You Ready for the eCommerce Competition?

 The above-mentioned tips are not the only effective and simple ways you can compete with big brands.
 Remember, create an easy-to-use website and use engaging content that’s optimized for search engines.
 Don’t use stock product descriptions - instead, invest time to describe the product in a unique style.
+You could also find useful reading about picking a customer service solution for your eCommerce business.
 Why not start with creating an eCommerce store first?
 Go ahead!